Spectral State Switching in Mrk 421: Results from the AstroSat LAXPC/SXT Observations: Summary and Discussion

 \section{Summary and Discussion}

-Mrk\,421 is an HBL blazar and is one of the brightest blazar observed in the X-ray energy.
-The source was observed during 3--8 January 2017 using the LAXPC/SXT telescopes on board AstroSat, providing continuous broadband X-ray coverage in the 3--30 keV range.
+Mrk\,421 is an HBL blazar and one of the brightest blazars observed in the X-ray band.
+The source was observed during 3--8 January 2017 with the SXT and LAXPC20 instruments onboard \textit{AstroSat}.
+In the present analysis, the SXT data were used in the 0.8--7.0\,keV range and the LAXPC20 data in the 3.0--30.0\,keV range, providing broad X-ray spectral coverage over the synchrotron component.
 The observation offers one of the longest uninterrupted LAXPC exposures of this source, enabling a detailed investigation of its short- and long-term variability characteristics.
-The 100 s binned LAXPC20 light curve shows pronounced flux variations throughout the observation window, capturing rapid fluctuations.
-The LAXPC data, complemented by simultaneous SXT coverage made it possible to study the evolution of the spectral shape with changing flux.
-To quantify the variability, we computed the $F_{var}$ from the light curve, which confirms strong and significant variability throughout the observing window.
-The light curve exhibits a consistent rise in flux, with the peak count rate reaching 122.940\,counts\,s$^{-1}$.
+The 100\,s binned LAXPC20 light curve shows pronounced flux variations throughout the observation window, capturing rapid fluctuations.
+The LAXPC20 data, complemented by simultaneous SXT coverage, allowed us to investigate the evolution of the spectral shape with changing flux.
+To quantify the variability, we computed the fractional variability amplitude, $F_{\rm var}$, for both the SXT and LAXPC20 light curves.
+We obtained $F_{\rm var}=0.2103 \pm 0.0051$ for SXT and $F_{\rm var}=0.3159 \pm 0.0056$ for LAXPC20, confirming strong and significant variability during the observation.
+The LAXPC20 light curve exhibits a general rise in flux, reaching a peak count rate of 122.94\,counts\,s$^{-1}$.
 Such pronounced variability on timescales of a few hundred seconds points to compact emission regions and rapid particle acceleration episodes within the jet.